openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public static func after(delay: Duration, task: () -> Option<Duration>): Timer
 ```

-Function: Initializes a [Timer](sync_package_classes.md#class-timer) where the number of times the associated Task is scheduled depends on its return value.
+Function: Initializes a [Timer](sync_package_classes.md#class-timer).
+The number of times the associated Task is scheduled depends on its return value.
 If the first trigger time is earlier than the current time, the Task will be executed immediately.
 If the Task returns [Option](../../core/core_package_api/core_package_enums.md#enum-optiont).None, the [Timer](sync_package_classes.md#class-timer) will become invalid and stop scheduling the Task.
 If the Task returns [Option](../../core/core_package_api/core_package_enums.md#enum-optiont).Some(v) and `v` is greater than [Duration.Zero](../../core/core_package_api/core_package_structs.md#static-const-zero), the minimum interval before the next execution will be set to `v`.
-Otherwise, the Task will be scheduled for immediate execution again.
+Otherwise, the Task will be scheduled again immediately.

 Parameters:

-- delay: [Duration](../../core/core_package_api/core_package_structs.md#struct-duration) - Time interval from now until the first execution of the Task.
+- delay: [Duration](../../core/core_package_api/core_package_structs.md#struct-duration) - The time interval from now until the first execution of the Task.
 - task: () ->[Option](../../core/core_package_api/core_package_enums.md#enum-optiont)\<[Duration](../../core/core_package_api/core_package_structs.md#struct-duration)> - The Task to be scheduled by this [Timer](sync_package_classes.md#class-timer).

 Return Value: